oscci/new-theme/_pages/about.md

 ### Our ambassadors

-Ambassadors are researchers who are promoting reproducibility and open research practices at their departments.
+Ambassadors promote reproducibility and open research practices at their departments, and can be contacted for any questions relating to this.

+We always welcome new ambassadors, so do [get involved](/new-theme/get-involved/)!